-As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0608-2010, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on RSA, ECC and SHA (Please compare Table 1).
+As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0606-2010, re-use of specific evaluation tasks was possible.
+The reason for this re-certification process is an update of the cryptographic library.